-Martha Marvel (she/her/hers) – Trans Artists Coalition Facilitator – Worked professionally for many years with non-profit organizations doing strategic planning, organizational development, project management and leadership training.
+Martha Marvel (she/her/hers) – Trans Artists Collaborative Facilitator – Worked professionally for many years with non-profit organizations doing strategic planning, organizational development, project management and leadership training.
 Since retiring in 2017, Martha has been working with the arts community.
 In 2021 she was the project manager for the creation and installation of the “We Will Be Seen” public art mural on the exterior of the Napalese Lounge in Green Bay.
 In October 2022 Martha was the Project Coordinator for Unhinged – a unique multidisciplinary art immersion experience with over 40 artists which was offered in partnership with the Weidner Center at UWGB.
 As part of Unhinged Martha convened a group of transgender artists and presented Transperience an immersive art installation that introduced guests to the trans feminine experience.
 Martha is also currently the Facilitator for United Arts – an organization of artists and community members dedicated to providing opportunities for marginalized and underrepresented artists in Northeast Wisconsin.

 Martha is also the president of the Bay Area Council on Gender Diversity